matheushw/Plantshop/README.md

 Our website is running at https://fredbr.com/plantshop

 ### Flow Diagram
-**This is more about our expectations of how our project will be in its final phase.
-Just reminding that our project is in a mock phase, so it is not functional what means that some flows are not working**

 ![Diagrama de fluxo](https://i.imgur.com/mlaWlqZ.png)

 ### Data storage
 Our project will store users data such as password and email in a specific database.
 The products info will also be stored in an dedicated database.

 ### Limitations
-- Our website is fully mocked, **what means that our website is not functional**
-- We are linking all products to the same product description page **because our website is mocked**
-- The sliders are not working, **it's just a mock**.
+In this phase of the project, the application is being saved **locally** so it's only possible to simulate for a **single client** the server database functionality.

 ### Screens
 #### Homepage
 This page contains an overview of our products.
 There we can check out the products on sale and some product categories.
 In the top, we have a slider showing the products on sale.

 #### Profile Page
-This page shows user's infos as so as its orders.
-Here users will be able to edit its infos (not available now).
+This page shows user's infos in the left and its previous and current orders in the right.
+Users will be able to edit its infos, except password.

 #### Admin Page
 This page shows admin's infos.
-Here admins will be able to go to the inventory management page, and also will be able to go the admin register page, to register another admin.
+Admins will be able to go to the inventory management page, and also will be able to go the admin register page, to register another admin.
+New administrators can only be added by another administrators.
+In our application, there is already an admin that you can test with the email: **dilvan@gmail.com** and the password: **123456**.

 #### Cart
 The page contains all the current products the customer put in the cart.
-For each product, there is the option to delete it and to increase the amount (the former is not included in the mockup).
+For each product, there is the option to delete it and to increase the amount.
+It is required to be logged in to finish the purchase.

 #### Product Description
-This spage cointains the description of the product and its price, also the option to add to the cart.
-The customer can go to the page by clicking in the product.
+This page cointains the description of the product, its price and the quantity available, also the option to add to the cart.
+The customer can go to this page by clicking in the product.

 #### Register Admin
 In this page, an admin will be able to register another store admin.